router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/sample-idapps/on-evm-chains/ping-pong.md

 - Ensure that only the Gateway contract can call the function, as no other contract or wallet should have access to it.
 - To ensure that the request is received only from the application contract on the source chain, the application can create a mapping of allowed contract addresses for each chain ID.
 Then, in the `iReceive` function, the application can check that the `requestSender` is the same as the address stored in the mapping for the specific chain ID.
 To keep this contract as simple as possible, this condition has not been implemented here.
 - Decode the packet using abi decoding and store it in `requestId` and `sampleStr` variables.
 - Check if the string received in non-empty.
-If it is empty, throw a custom error which will trigger a failure acknowledgment to the Router chain.
+If it is empty, throw a custom error which will trigger a failure acknowledgment to the Router Chain.
 - Set the string message in `pingFromSource` mapping and emit the `PingFromSource` event with `srcChainId`, `requestId` and the string message.
 Finally, return the `requestId` and the received message from the function.
-This will trigger a success acknowledgment to the Router chain.
+This will trigger a success acknowledgment to the Router Chain.

 Now that we have handled the request on the destination chain, we need to handle the acknowledgment on the source chain.